 What separates the digital nomad from your average backpacker or tourist is the fact that these veteran travelers have learned how to live and work on the road.
 The answer to how to become a digital nomad isn’t as easy as traveling as long as possible, but being able to support yourself to the point that your adventure never ends.
 While we can’t all become online sensations, there are many different ways to earn money while traveling.
-From opening an online shop to freelance work you can do from the computer, you’ll need to find one of the many nomad jobs that fit your skillset!
+From opening an online shop to freelance work you can do from the computer, you’ll need to find one of the many Remote work jobs that fit your skillset!

 Budget Budget Budget

 As a digital nomad, you can’t always be booking yourself flights to get from country to country or checking into 5-star hotels.
 The key to living on the road is living frugally and managing your money carefully.
 This means choosing to take local transport instead of the luxury tourist bus, or staying in a dorm room rather than lounging around in your own private suite.